Does PetSmart Give Pet Vaccines?

 Final Thoughts

 Does PetSmart give pet vaccines?
 As we’ve seen today, technically, they do not.
-However, many PetSmart locations have a Banfield Pet Hospital inside their store, providing vaccinations and other professional veterinary services by trained vets and their assistants.
-For this reason, visiting your local PetSmart to have your pet vaccinated is possible as long as they have a Banfield Pet Hospital at their location.
+However, many PetSmart locations have a Banfield Pet Hospital inside the stores, providing vaccinations and other professional veterinary services by trained vets and their assistants.
+For this reason, visiting your local PetSmart to have your pet vaccinated is possible as long as there’s also a Banfield Pet Hospital at the location.

-We also learned that PetSmart does many wonderful things for pets and helps millions get adopted every year.
-We hope today’s information about PetSmart and pet vaccinations gave you the information you were looking for and the insight you needed.
+PetSmart does many wonderful things for pets and helps millions get adopted every year.
+We hope today’s information about PetSmart and pet vaccinations has given you the information that you were looking for and the insight you needed.
 For pets of all shapes and sizes, PetSmart is a viable ally that will keep them happy and healthy.

 Featured Image Credit: PetSmart (Anthony92931, Wikimedia Commons CC BY-SA 3.0)